-- 1) Drive profitable growth We expect to invest in sales and other demand creation resources in areas with the greatest potential for profitable growth, such as self-service technologies, including self-check-in/out and other self-service solutions.
-We continue to broaden the scope of our self-service solutions for our existing customers and to introduce these solutions into newer industry-vertical markets, such as travel and hospitality, health care, entertainment and gaming, and public sector.
-Additionally, we expect to make acquisitions and investments that we believe will increase our market coverage and enhance our existing solution offerings. - 2) Strengthen competitive position The Company expects to focus on increasing the efficiency and effectiveness of our core functions and the productivity of our employees.
+- 1) Drive profitable growth We expect to invest in sales and other demand creation resources in areas with the greatest potential for profitable growth, such as self-service technologies, including self check-in/out and other self-service solutions.
+We continue to broaden the scope of our self-service solutions for our existing customers and to introduce these solutions into newer industry-vertical markets, such as travel and hospitality, healthcare, entertainment and gaming, and public sector.
+In the second quarter of 2008, we made one acquisition and one investment relating to our entertainment solutions portfolio.
+We continue to expect to make acquisitions and investments that we believe will increase our market coverage and enhance our existing solution offerings. - 2) Strengthen competitive position The Company expects to focus on increasing the efficiency and effectiveness of our core functions and the productivity of our employees.
 Areas of emphasis are expected to include product development, manufacturing and supply chain, customer services delivery and our overall management system.
 In 2007, we completed the ATM manufacturing realignment program.
-As of the end of the first quarter of 2008, the Company has completed the majority of the activities related to its realignment program in Japan.
+As of the end of the first quarter of 2008, the Company had also completed the majority of the activities related to its realignment program in Japan.
 The Company has been successful in executing these realignment programs, as planned, and is realizing the full program benefits beginning in this year.
-The Company continues to evaluate other realignment opportunities that drive operating efficiency globally.
-Refer to "Restructuring and Re-engineering" in this MD&A for more information regarding our manufacturing and Japan realignment initiatives. - 3) Evolve to a more customer-focused, high-technology culture We continue to focus on the traits and competencies necessary to enable us to deliver profitable growth and strengthen our competitive position.
+In the second quarter of 2008, we began the organizational realignment and business process improvement initiatives to address unbalanced resource allocation and legacy process inefficiencies.
+Refer to "Restructuring and Re-engineering" in this MD&A for more information regarding our realignment initiatives. - 3) Evolve to a more customer-focused, high-technology culture We continue to focus on the traits and competencies necessary to enable us to deliver profitable growth and strengthen our competitive position.
 This will be accomplished through organizational and people development, management system changes and alignment, and a stronger linkage between compensation and performance.
 On January 1, 2008, NCR began management of its businesses on a geographic basis, changing from the previous model of global business units organized by product and service offering.
-The new organization model is expected to deliver more sales productivity and is expected to reduce overall operating costs.
+The new organizational model is also expected to deliver increased sales productivity and is expected to reduce overall operating costs.